 Like many of us, Big Ten products are all over Twitter.
 They let us into their lives and put their personalities on display in 140 characters or less, and they often delight and enlighten in the process.
 Our goal is to present these tweets to our Big Ten fans, whether they’re on Twitter or not.
-See some of our favorite Big Ten-centric tweets from Tuesday in this post.
+See some of our favorite Big Ten-centric tweets from Monday in this post.

 Find out more about: Big Ten Tweets